-Installation of a suspended ceiling – how to install drop ceiling grid.
+Installation of a suspended ceiling – how to install suspended ceiling grid.

 - Main runners (main tees) directly suspended with hanger wires to the above substrate.